 The best baristas have refined their skills over a number of years.
-It takes time to learn how to be a professional barista and how to make exotic flavored espressos that customers want, to work the machines and be able to deliver consistent flavored coffees.
-All these training and skill refinement takes time and the best time to do it is over the weekends after your full time job!
+It takes time to learn how to be a professional barista and how to make exotic flavoured espressos that customers want, to work the machines and be able to deliver consistently flavoured coffees.
+All these training and skill refinements takes time and the best time to do it is over the weekends after your full-time job!

 2. Baker —-> Online Cake Shop Owner / Cafe Owner

 Love working with flour, kneading dough and waiting by the oven to see your final finished product?
 You are destined to be a baker!

 After your baking course and a few dozens ‘almost there’ works of art, you will be ready to peddle your wares and start growing your customer base.
 Set up a website or a Facebook Fan page and start taking orders from friends and relatives for the weekends delivery!
 If you are good, positive word of mouth will spin off and you will soon have sizeable following!
 You can also think about supplying cakes to cafes or eventually setting one up yourself!